Rock & Robots: Rules

 -

-The aim of a fight is to immobilise the opponent while avoiding immobilisation.
+The aim of a fight is to immobilise the opponent.
 Robots declared immobilised are eliminated from a fight.
 Immobilisation is counted at the point when (i) a countdown which makes it from 10 to 0 begins (ii) a robot last makes contact with the arena surface before ending up in the pit or over the wall

 -

 A countdown is started when a robot is not moving and is not in contact with another robot.
+The referee should start the countdown as close as possible to the point of noticing that a robot is not moving, but with some leeway to ensure that not every deliberate pause starts a countdown.
 Contact will reset a countdown to 10.

 -

-The referee may declare a robot immobilised without a countout when it is wedged between the arena opening and the outer wall with absolutely no way of regaining movement.
+The referee may declare a robot immobilised without a countout when it is wedged between the arena opening and the outer wall with absolutely no way of regaining movement (i.e. stuck above the pit).

 -